Lee Simpson at Hoopla

 topics

-Lee will be teaching a variety of themes, topics and influences over the course including:
+Lee will be teaching a selection of themes, topics and influences from the list below.
+Lee won’t be doing all these topics, as he will adapt the course to suit the group.

 • The joy of theatricality.